 Cara Delevingne's LA home goes up in flames

 LOS ANGELES - A fire damaged a two-story home in Studio City allegedly belonging to model and actress Cara Delevigne.
-The fire caused the roof to collapse, injuring a firefighter and one other person Friday morning.
+The fire caused the roof to collapse, injuring two firefighters Friday morning.

 The fire was reported just before 4 a.m. when firefighters were called to the 3000 block of N. Oakdell Lane, east of Fryman Road, according to the Los Angeles Fire Department.